zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/cleanup/cleanup.md

 ### Objectives

-* Delete the **`training-dcat-instance`** Data Catalog instance.
+* Delete the Data Catalog instance.
 This also deletes all of the resources in this instance.
+* Delete the Autonomous Database instance.
 * Delete the resources that you created in your **`training-dcat-compartment`** as part of this workshop.
 This includes your IAM group, IAM user, IAM policies, Object Storage buckets and its objects, and so on.
 * Delete the entire **`training-dcat-compartment`** compartment.